Experienced Alpharetta DUI Lawyers at Chestney & Sullivan

 A jury trial is often the best option to avoid a DUI conviction on your Alpharetta DUI case.
 Fulton State Court has ten state court judges in the Fulton County Justice Center.
 Your case will be assigned to one of the ten judges once the Fulton State Court Solicitor files your Alpharetta DUI charge with the Fulton County State Court Clerk’s Office.
 The vast majority of our cases are handled in Fulton County State Court.

 The Alpharetta Police Department has a dedicated group of officers who comprise the Alpharetta DUI Task Force.
 Like all Alpharetta police officers, these DUI officers have received a minimum of 16 hours of DUI training in the police academy.
 Most Alpharetta DUI Task Force officers trained have received an additional 24-hour standardized field sobriety course endorsed by the National Highway Traffic Safety Administration (NHTSA).
 Some Alpharetta DUI Task Force officers have received additional DUI training, such as ARIDE (Advanced Roadside Impaired Driving Enforcement) or DRE (Drug Recognition Expert).
-All the Alpharetta DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate Georgia’s newest breath testing instrument, the Intoxilyzer 9000.
+All the Alpharetta DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate Georgia’s official breath testing instrument, the Intoxilyzer 9000.

 Our Alpharetta DUI lawyers know how to challenge an Alpharetta DUI Task Force case.
 We are trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by SFST instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.

 One of the benefits of an Alpharetta DUI case is that most of their patrol vehicles are equipped with video and audio.
 Their video equipment has features like a DVR or TVO that many people have at home for their TVs.
 Their equipment continuously records but will only preserve something once the officer manually activates the recording or activates his emergency equipment (lights).
 Then, the video will be preserved between 30 and 60 seconds before activation, and typically, the Alpharetta officers will run their video until it is turned off when they reach the Fulton County Jail Annex or their final destination.
 Videos can be obtained or viewed through the court process.
 If you are arrested, you are usually taken to the Fulton County Jail Annex, next to the Alpharetta Police Headquarters.
-Occasionally, people are transported to the central Fulton County jail in Atlanta.
+Occasionally, people are transported to the central Fulton County Jail on Rice Street in Atlanta.

 How our skilled Alpharetta DUI attorneys build a successful DUI defense: